What is Interlibrary Loan?

 If you do not retrieve your materials, your library card will be charged.
 We will not cover the cost of lost or damaged materials, rush fees, special service fees, or repair/replacement costs.
 If your item is only available from libraries that charge additional fees, we will contact you before ordering.

-To submit a request for a book, audiobook or video you may:
+To submit a request you may:

 ILL requests will not be accepted via email or over the telephone.